ZetaSoftdev/Editur-AI/docs/ADMIN_SETUP_RAILWAY.md

 The admin user (`admin@admin.com`) is created by the database seed script, but it might not have run properly on Railway deployment.

-## Solution: Multiple approaches to create the admin user

-### Method 1: Automatic API Seeding (Recommended)
+## IMPORTANT: Railway Deployment Strategy

+To avoid healthcheck timeouts, the application now starts first without waiting for database setup.
+After the application is deployed and healthy, you MUST manually trigger the database seeding.

+## Solution: Manual seeding after deployment

+### Step 1: Wait for Railway deployment to complete
+Railway will deploy the application successfully with a simple health check.

+### Step 2: Manually seed the database
-After your application is deployed to Railway, call these endpoints:
+After deployment, call these endpoints:

 #### 1. Check current status:
 ```bash